Morocco boy found dead after days-long rescue operation | DW | 05.02.2022

 Rayan's mother told the media that he had been playing nearby before disappearing on Tuesday evening.
 "The whole family went out to look for him then we realized that he'd fallen down the well," she said.

-The incident has attracted crowds of supporters to the village, where they are currently camping.
-Police have been sent to the venue, and authorities have called upon the masses to let the rescuers do their job.
+The incident attracted crowds of supporters to the village, where they set up camp.
+Police were sent to the area, and authorities called upon the masses to let the rescuers do their job.